project-gemmi/gemmi/docs/cif.rst

 Writing a file
 ==============

-One often wants to write a modified Document back to a file.
-That file will contain blocks separated with blank lines.
-It is also possible to write only a single block.
+Document (or a single Block) can be written to a file or to a string.

-Reading and writing a file does not preserve whitespaces.
+Reading from a file and then writing to a file does not preserve whitespace.
-Instead, we have a few choices for "styling" of the output:

-* ``Style::Simple`` writes out the DOM structure adding blank lines between mmCIF categories,
-* ``Style::NoBlankLines`` does not add blank lines,
+The formatting of the output file is controlled by ``cif::WriteOptions``, which contains the following fields (by default, they are all false or 0):

-* ``Style::PreferPairs`` writes single-row loops as pairs,
+* ``prefer_pairs`` (bool) -- if set to true, write single-row loops as pairs,
+* ``compact`` (bool) -- if set to true, do not add blank lines between categories,
-* ``Style::Pdbx`` additionally puts ``#`` (empty comments) between categories,
+* ``misuse_hash`` (bool) -- if set to true, put ``#`` (empty comments) between
-  mimicking the peculiar formatting of PDBx/mmCIF files in the official wwPDB archive.
-It enables diff-ing original and modified files with option ``--ignore-space-change``.
+  categories -- the peculiar formatting used in the wwPDB archive;
-* ``Style::Indent35`` writes values from pairs from 35th column,
-* ``Style::Aligned`` left-align columns in loops, pairs as in Indent35.
+  enables diff-ing (``diff --ignore-space-change``) with other such files,
+* ``align_pairs`` (int) -- pad tags in tag-value pairs to this width (if set to 33, the values will be aligned at column 35, except where tags have more than 33 characters),
+* ``align_loops`` (int) -- if non-zero, columns in loops are aligned to the maximum string width in each column, but not more than this value; if one string in the column is very wide, that row will be misaligned, which is usually preferable to excessive padding.

 C++
 ---